kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 `Track Removed Enhancement` menu option to move it back to the `Dashboard`, `Enhancements`, and `Docs` tabs.

+#### Tips on judging Stage Status

+- If the feature is graduating to `Alpha`, the status can either be Net New/Major Change.
+But usually when features are introduced to Kubernetes, they are not Major Changes.
+- If the feature is graduating to `Beta/Stable`, almost always the state is Graduating/Major Change.
+One exception to that is some features directly jump the hoop to Beta, in that case, the status can be Net New for even a Beta feature.

+> Feel free to ask the previous enhancements leads about this when in doubt.

 ### Escalation / Handling Unresponsive Enhancement Owners